 Here’s how one conspiracy theory, in a dark sea of them, was born:

 A mother-daughter team at a Georgia elections center shared the treat during a long election night.
 Someone videotaped them and chose to believe the mint mother gave to daughter was a USB port.
 Trump’s lawyer spread the accusation that the video caught the women using the device to try to corrupt the election against the president.

-Frantic to stay in power, Trump ran with the lie.
-He attacked the mother by name, branded her a “professional vote scammer,” and soon vigilantes showed up at a family home to execute a “citizens’ arrest,” the committee was told.
+Frantic to stay in power, grasping at anything, Trump ran with the lie.
+He attacked the mother by name, branded her a “professional vote scammer,” and soon vigilantes showed up at a family home intending to execute a “citizens’ arrest,” the committee was told.
 For the love of mints.

 The episode fed into a web of fabricated stories, melting under scrutiny like snowflakes in a Georgia summer.
 The hearings illustrated how those stories fueled the anger of Trump’s supporters across the U.S. and especially those who stormed the Capitol, many armed and out for blood.